DEVT 2101 - Community, Gender and Critical Development

 Assessment Related Requirements

-The assignments set for DEVT 2101 Community, Gender and Critical Development are an essay; a team workshop presentation; a report; and workshop participation.
+The assignments set for DEVT 2101 Community, Gender and Critical Development are an essay; a student-led team workshop; a report; and workshop participation.
 Students are also required to attend a two hour workshop each week.
 Attendance at and participation in these on a weekly basis is a primary requirement of this course.
-Each student is required to attend a minimum number of workshops in order to qualify to pass the course.
-Additionally, ALL ASSESSMENTS COMPONENTS MUST BE SUBMITTED: completing only two or three components of assessment will not be enough for you to pass this course.

-A report of between 2500-3000 words will be submitted by each individual student .
+A report of 2000 words will be submitted by each individual student.
 The report will be based on a critical analysis of the central concepts and case studies of development examined in Part B. Requirements and suggestions for the report will be discussed in the lectures and workshops and be made available on MyUni.

 Each student must submit an essay of 1000 words.
 Essay questions drawn from Part A of the course and Instructions and Requirements will be available on MyUni and discussed in lectures and workshops.